alex-de-haas/haas.projectmanager/AZURE_DEVOPS_INTEGRATION.md

 - Duplicate detection (prevents re-importing)
 - Visual badge for imported items

+### 3. Refresh/Update Imported Tasks
+- Click the **🔄 Refresh** button to update all previously imported tasks
+- Automatically syncs title, type, and status changes from Azure DevOps
+- Shows how many tasks were updated
+- Only updates tasks that have changed

 ## Setup Instructions

 ### Step 1: Create a Personal Access Token (PAT)